Are you looking for advice on running your first trail race?

 Be aware of general trail etiquette, which is deserving of its own post in its own right.
 In particular, don’t drop litter – it’s never cool, in fact, it’s one of the most ignorant and stupid things you can do as a runner – don’t be that twat!
 Not dropping litter is one way to be polite, and another way is respecting your fellow runners.

 You’re not on roads, your often on small, narrow trails, with gates and slow sections.
-You won’t gain any friends (or time) by barging past people who are queuing up a hill or to get over a style, in fact, you’ll get laughed at and heckled by all the other trail runners, and then probably overtaken in a couple of miles time 🙂 So chill out, enjoy the rest you’re getting from the enforced pause or jog, and admire the scenery!
+You won’t gain any friends (or time) by barging past people who are queuing up a hill or to get over a style, in fact, you may even get (some friendly) heckles by all the other trail runners, and then probably overtaken in a couple of miles time 🙂 So chill out, enjoy the rest you’re getting from the enforced pause or jog, and admire the scenery!

 Trail races are rarely as long or as hilly as they say they are.
 And sometimes, even the start location or route is changed at the last minute!
 It is perfectly normal for a trail half marathon to be 25k long, or a trail marathon to be 46k, even if it’s called a 42k or 44k race.
 Keswick Mountain Festival 50k was, in fact, 54k, that was a surprise and killer!
 Inaccuracy may also mean that aid stations are not where you thought they would be, so make sure you turn up prepared with some emergency snacks and water, just in case you’re caught short.